Adding a course

 Dropping a course

-Once enrolled in a class, a student is considered a member of that class until he or she officially drops or withdraws.
+Once enrolled in a class, a student is considered a member of that class until they officially drop or withdraw.
 Students may drop a course for any reason after enrollment through the first business day of the second week of each session or semester.

 Refer to the Academic Calendar each session for these dates.